Skip to main content

 What is the best AI tool for making training videos?

 For most corporate training use cases, Knowlify is the best overall option because it generates training videos directly from existing documents — SOPs, manuals, compliance guides — rather than requiring you to write scripts from scratch.
-If you need a presenter-style format with an AI avatar, Synthesia is the strongest alternative.
+Knowlify now also supports AI avatars, so the same platform covers presenter-style training videos when that format is the better fit.
+For a dedicated avatar-only platform, Synthesia is still a strong alternative.
 The right answer depends on your input material and training format.
 We cover more options in our best AI explainer video makers guide.

 Can AI create training videos from existing documents?